 “But the trust is gone.”

-We sat there quietly for a minute on his pristine couch, my heart pounding with emotion.
-It started to slow down a bit and I thought about going to get Zoe from her room.
+We sat there quietly for a minute on his pristine couch, orange juice all over the floor, my heart pounding with emotion him sitting with his hands clasped between his knees rocking back and forth a little.
+I thought about going up to get Zoe from her room.
 Then I sighed, feeling very beaten down.
 “Chris, I know I screwed up too much, too many times.
-But I was another person for a while.
-But I’m me again, the one you know from our 10 years together.
-I wish I could take back my awful choices and fix what I did to us, but I can’t.
+But I’m well again.
+I’m me again, the one you know from our 10 years together.
+I wish I could take back my awful choices from this past year and fix what I did to us, but I can’t.

 He looked at me with that piercing, inquisitive stare again.
 “Do you really want to fix us?” he said.